Listen: How Ford made millions of windows from St. Paul sand

-For part of the 20th Century, Ford Motor Company relied heavily on sand beneath its plant in St. Paul to make windows for its cars.
+For part of the 20th century, Ford Motor Co. relied heavily on sand beneath its plant in St. Paul to make windows for its cars.
 Curious Minnesota host Eric Roper discussed that operation with reporter John Reinan.

 Click here to read John's Curious Minnesota story about the Ford Plant sand mining, or here for a timeline of St. Paul's Ford Plant operations.